TheMachineAmbassador/Silent-Hill-2-Result-Changer/README.md

 3-) After that game will load "Game Result" window

-4-) You can edit you're things.
+4-) You can now edit you're things.

 5-) If you want to save you're changes made press "Save Changes" button.
 If you don't you can click "Exit Without Save" button.